ansible/ansible/rst/YAMLSyntax.rst

 data formats like XML or JSON.
 Further, there are libraries available for reading and writing YAML in most programming languages.

-You may also wish to read :ref:`playbooks` at the same time to see how this is used in practice.
+You may also wish to read :doc:`playbooks` at the same time to see how this is used in practice.